Bonaventure Station (1887–1952): Montreal Metro

-The lands acquired by CNoR in the early part of the 20th century for its real estate developments had been inherited by CN and the federal government.
+The lands acquired by CNoR in the early part of the 20th century for its real estate developments were inherited by CN and the federal government.
 During the post-war years, CN commissioned a major urban redevelopment of the city's downtown using these properties, focusing on its newly built Central Station.

 In addition to Place Ville Marie, the Queen Elizabeth Hotel, and the CN Headquarters, Montreal became home to one of the largest commercial retail/office developments in the world when Place Bonaventure was built above part of the Montreal Central Station terminal trackage.
 Although the site was a few blocks northeast of the former location of Bonaventure Station, the name was chosen to commemorate it.
 This development was built between 1966 and 1967, in advance of Expo 67.
-The newly commissioned Dow Planetarium was built on the actual site of the former Bonaventure Station.
+The Dow Planetarium (closed in 2011) was built on the actual site of the former Bonaventure Station.

 A Montreal Metro station was built to serve Place Bonaventure, Central Station, and the CPR Windsor Station complex.
 It opened on February 13, 1967, and is named Bonaventure station.
 Until the line was extended in 1980, it served as the terminal of Orange Line.